 The BSSID field is set to the BSSID of the BSS of which the TDLS initiator STA is a member.

-The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address.
+The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address if the STA is not affiliated with a non-AP MLD.
+Otherwise, the TDLS initiator STA Address field is set to the MAC address of the MLD to which the initiating STA is affiliated with.

-The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address.
+The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address if the STA is not affiliated with a non-AP MLD; Otherwise, the TDLS responder STA Address field is set to the MAC address of the MLD to which the responding STA is affiliated with.

 TPK handshake